jet/equinox/DOCUMENTATION.md

 This covers what the most complete possible implementation of the JS Stored Procedure (see [source](https://github.com/jet/equinox/blob/tip-isa-batch/src/Equinox.Cosmos/Cosmos.fs#L302)) does when presented with a batch to be written.
 (NB The present implementation is slightly simplified; see [source](src/Equinox.Cosmos/Cosmos.fs#L303).

-The `sync` stored procedure takes a document as input which is almost identical to the format of the _`Tip`_ batch (in fact, if the stream is found to be empty, it is pretty much the template for the first document created in the stream).
+The `sync` stored procedure takes as input, a document that is almost identical to the format of the _`Tip`_ batch (in fact, if the stream is found to be empty, it is pretty much the template for the first document created in the stream).
 The request includes the following elements:

 - `expectedVersion`: the position the requestor has based their [proposed] events on (no, [providing an `etag` to save on Request Charges is not possible in the Stored Proc](https://stackoverflow.com/questions/53355886/azure-cosmosdb-stored-procedure-ifmatch-predicate))
 - `e`: array of Events (see Event, above) to append iff the expectedVersion check is fulfilled
 - `u`: array of `unfold`ed events (aka snapshots) that supersede items with equivalent `c`ase values
 - `maxEvents`: the maximum number of events in an individual batch prior to starting a new one.
 For example:

-  - if `e` contains 2 events, the _tip_ document's `e` has 2 documents and the `maxEvents` is `5`, the events get appended onto the tip
+  - if `e` contains 2 events, the _tip_ document's `e` has 2 events and the `maxEvents` is `5`, the events get appended onto the tip
   - if the total length including the new `e`vents would exceed `maxEvents`, the Tip is 'renamed' (gets its `id` set to `i.toString()`) to become a batch, and the new events go into the new Tip-Batch, the _tip_ gets frozen as a `Batch`, and the new request becomes the _tip_ (as an atomic transaction on the server side)

 - (PROPOSAL/FUTURE) `thirdPartyUnfoldRetention`: how many events to keep before the base (`i`) of the batch if required by lagging `u`nfolds which would otherwise fall out of scope as a result of the appends in this batch (this will default to `0`, so for example if a writer says maxEvents `10` and there is an `u`nfold based on an event more than `10` old it will be removed as part of the appending process)